French Algeria: Post-colonial relations

 There were fears that the French law on colonialism would hinder confronting the dark side of French rule in Algeria because article four of the law decreed among other things that "School programmes are to recognise in particular the positive role of the French presence overseas, especially in North Africa."
 Benjamin Stora, a leading specialist on French Algerian history of colonialism and a pied-noir himself, said "France has never taken on its colonial history.
 It is a big difference with the Anglo-Saxon countries, where post-colonial studies are now in all the universities.
 We are phenomenally behind the times."
 In his opinion, although the historical facts were known to academics, they were not well known by the French public, and this led to a lack of honesty in France over French colonial treatment of the Algerian people.

 In 2017, President Emmanuel Macron described France's colonization of Algeria as a "crime against humanity ."
 He also said: "It's truly barbarous and it's part of a past that we need to confront by apologizing to those against whom we committed these acts."
 Polls following his remarks reflected a decrease in his support.

 In July 2020, the remains of 24 Algerian resistance fighters and leaders, who were decapitated by the French colonial forces in the 19th century and whose skulls were taken to Paris as war trophies and held in the Musee de l'Homme in Paris, were repatriated to Algeria and buried in the Martyrs' Square at El Alia Cemetery.

 In January 2021, Macron stated there would be "no repentance nor apologies" for the French colonization of Algeria, colonial abuses or French involvement during the Algerian independence war.
 Instead efforts would be devoted toward reconciliation.

+In December 2025, the People's National Assembly of Algeria passed a law criminalizing the French occupation of the country and demanding restitution from France.